iltommi/qdb-documentation/source/tutorials/one_ring.rst

 Configure the Second and Third Nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Generate configuration files for your cluster using the :doc:`../reference/confgen`.
+Generate a configuration file using the :doc:`../reference/confgen`.

 #.
 Leave the global cluster parameters at default.
 These will be overwritten by the global settings from our first node.